mumble-voip/mumble/docs/dev/build-instructions/build_static.md

 `<vcpkg dir>` is a placeholder for your prepared build environment vcpkg setup (the path to the vcpkg directory created by the get_dependency script, or the path to your pre-built environment).

-For Linux the cmake invokation may be (using the default generator `make`)
+For Linux the cmake invokation may be (using the default generator `make`):

 ```bash
 # From your build/ directory